Simran903/bank-app/README.md

 11.24 1:37 PM
 # Transsacto

-**Transsacto** is a modern banking application built using the MERN stack.
+**Transsacto** is a modern banking application built using the PERN stack.
 This repository contains both the backend and frontend code.

 - **Frontend:** Developed by [@simran903](https://github.com/simran903), it features a dynamic, responsive user interface for managing accounts, transactions, and financial data visualization.
 - **Backend:** Developed by [@sincerelyyyash](https://github.com/sincerelyyyash), it provides a robust and secure RESTful API for handling user authentication, transfers, account management, and transaction history.